Dunfermline and District Tramways

 Dunfermline and District Tramways motormen tram drivers Great War

-A wonderful portrait of three D&DTCo motormen, taken at a studio in Cowdenbeath.
-Although undated, it seems likely that it was taken around the start of the Great War, as the jackets still have epaulettes, and two of the men are wearing regimental badges above their grade badges.
-The individual seated to the right is actually wearing a conductor's jacket, but with a Motorman cap badge, suggesting that he may have been promoted, perhaps to fill places already vacated by men who had enlisted.
+A portrait of three D&DTCo motormen, taken at a studio in Cowdenbeath.
+Although undated, it seems likely that it was taken around the start of the Great War, as two of the men are wearing regimental badges above their grade badges.
+The individual seated to the right is actually wearing a conductor's jacket, but with a 'Motorman' cap badge, suggesting that he may have been promoted, perhaps to fill places already vacated by men who had enlisted.
 Author's Collection.

 Dunfermline and District Tramways motorman tram driver

-A blow-up of the above photo showing one of the men.
+An enlargement of the above photograph showing one of the men.
 The jacket bears plain, scalloped rim buttons, whilst the epaulettes bear an employee number.
 The regimental badge above the grade badge is for the Scots Guards.
-Alan Brotchie suggests that the photo may have been taken as a momento after the three of them had signed up.
+Alan Brotchie suggests that the photo may have been taken as a memento after the three of them had signed up.

 Scots Guard Great War cap badge